meadsteve/lagom/docs/index.md

 all of your code doesn't know about or rely on lagom.
 Lagom will only be involved at the top level to pull everything together.

+### Features
+ * Fully based on types.
+Strong integration with mypy.
+ * Minimal changes to existing code.
+ * Integration with a few common web frameworks.
+ * Support for async python.
+ * Thread-safe at runtime

 ## Installation
 ```bash
 pip install lagom